dmbarbour/glas/docs/GlasNamespaces.md

     * `cb(Arg) : [cb] Result` - a generic 1--1 arity callback handler.

 There is no built-in support for aliasing, but I assume the program model will support aliasing indirectly via `ns.write("foo", n:"bar")`, i.e. that a name is equivalent to its definition in most contexts.

-## Abstract Assembly AST

-The AST representation is an intermediate structure used within the namespace.
-Essential requirements:

-* Precise identification of names for robust rewrite and translate names. (n)
-* Efficient embedding of data that does not contain names, i.e. constants. (d)
-* Precise capture of context, e.g. to support staged metaprogramming. (z)
-* Primitive constructor applications as names for restriction and extension.

-The scope rule 's' is not essential, but is convenient for performance and to avoid repeating translation logic within front-end compilers.

 ## Primitive AST Constructors